 The exchange of prisoners of war, agreed between Egypt and Israel on Wednesday (14th November), began on Thursday (15th November).

-The exchange of prisoners of war, agreed between Egypt and Israel on Wednesday (14th November), began on Thursday (15th November).
+Background: The exchange of prisoners of war, agreed between Egypt and Israel on Wednesday (14th November), began on Thursday (15th November).
 A Red Cross plane, carrying 26 wounded Israeli prisoners touched down at Lydda Airport in Tel Aviv at the start of an operation which could take from six to eight days to complete.
 At the same time, Israel sent home the first planeload of 44 wounded Egyptian soldiers, and implemented its undertaking to hand over to the United Nations Emergency Force, two check-points on the Cairo-suez Highway.
 Later in the day, 40 wounded, and 200 other Egyptian prisoners boarded another Red Cross plane for Cairo.

 The Egyptians have said they are handing back 245 prisoners.
 Israel claims to be holding about 8,000 Egyptians captive.
 Included in the prisoners going home to Israel will be nine soldiers captured during the 1967 war.
 The 44 men aboard the first DC-9 to land in Cairo included 32 stretcher cases.